idnow/de.idnow.ios/README.md

 Certificate Generation:

-Client certificate and private key pair can be generated in a number of ways, for example, with Certificate Sign Request on Mac OS X Keychain.
+Client certificate and private key pair can be generated in several ways, for example, with Certificate Sign Request on Mac OS X Keychain.

 Client Certificates: